THorvath1/p01-th150/README.md

 # Laptop Sorting using Web Scraper

-The purpose of this script is to extract the brand, price, and shipping cost of laptops that are listed on newegg.com.
+The purpose of this script is to extract the brand, product name, and shipping cost of laptops that are listed on newegg.com.
 Following libraries required:
 ```
 pip install bs4